On twisting functions: Introduction

-As a remark, the constructions of $\phi$ and $\Psi$ here are essentially different from earlier ones by Gugenheim \cite{Gug60} and Szcarbar \cite{Szc61}.
-For example, a summand in the image of $\phi x$ in Szcarbar \cite{Szc61} is of the form $\pm (\tau x_1')^{-1}\ldots (\tau x_n')^{-1}$, with certain faces $x_1',\ldots, x_n'$ of $x$ which are inductively defined.
-The difference comes from different choices of $|GX|\to \Omega|X|$, which is topological.
+As a remark, a similar construction of cubical complexes in $GX$ appears in a recent work \cite{Fra25} by Franz (assuming that $X$ is $1$-reduced), realizing the categorical approach \cite{MRZ23} by Minichiello, Rivera and Zeinalian.
+Their construction is based on the original chain map given in Szczarba \cite{Szc61}.
+As a comparison, a simplex in a cube is of the form with certain faces $x_1',\ldots, x_n'$ of $x$ that are inductively defined, using the Szczarba operators.
+The main advantage of our triangulation $Tcx(g)$ is that we can write it down immediately once $g\in S_n$ is given, without using inductions.
+Moreover, each element is a product of the generators $\tau x$ of $GX$, without their inverses $(\tau x)^{-1}$ involved.

+This work is topological in nature, without using the language of model categories.
+On the homology of loop spaces, for a commutative ring $R$, the differential graded algebra $(RCX,d)$ given by the free monoid $CX$ endowed with the differential $d$ by taking faces of cubes coincides with the original cobar complex constructed by Adams (when $X$ is $1$-reduced).
+Furthermore, by Baues \cite{Bau98}, it admits a comultiplication which is coassociative (and cocommutative up to homotopy), so that its homology coincides with $H_*(\Omega|X|;R)$ as Hopf algebras.
+Explicit calculations and a more detailed comparison with the Szczarba operators will be given in a subsequent work.

 The paper is organized as follows.
 In Sections \ref{sec:1}, \ref{sec:2}, we review Berger's simplicial category $\Gamma X$, and show that the topological monoid $\Omega |X|$ of Moore loops on a reduced simplicial set $X$ is homotopy equivalent to $|\Omega X|$, where $\Omega X$ is a simplicial group consisting of morphisms in $\Gamma X$ whose source and target are the base point.
 All results in these two sections are due to Berger \cite{Ber95}.
 In Section \ref{sec:3} we use Berger's reduction from $\Omega X$ to its subgroup $GX$, to show that the difference between the four versions of twisting functions $\tau\co X\to GX$ in the literature comes from different morphisms $GX\to \Omega X$ of simplicial groups.
-In Section \ref{sec:4} we illustrate how simplices in $GX$ are merged into cubes, one cube for each non-degenerate $x\in X$, so that we have a cubical complex $|CX|$ as a subcomplex of all singular cubes on $|GX|$, and the morphism $|T|\co |CX|\to |GX|$ of topological monoids by triangulating the cubes induces a homotopy equivalence, when $|X|$ is simply connected.
-It turns out that the corresponding chain map $T\co RCX\to RGX$ induced by $|T|$ coincides with the original cobar complex constructed by Adams.
-In Section \ref{sec:5} we construct the desired chain map $\Psi\co RX\otimes_{\phi}RZ\to R(X\times_\tau Z)$ associated to the twisting function $\phi\co RX\to RGX$, which is given by the chain map $T$ above, and show that $\Psi$ induces a chain homotopy equivalence.
-Explicit calculations of $\Psi$ are given in the end.
+In Section \ref{sec:4} we illustrate how simplices in $GX$ are merged into cubes, one cube for each non-degenerate $x\in X$, so that we have a cubical complex $|CX|$ as a subcomplex of all singular cubes on $|GX|$, and the morphism $|T|\co |S^{-1}CX|\to |GX|$ of topological monoids induces a homotopy equivalence.